ZakariaDjebbes/DzTechly/README.md

         "ExpiryInMinutes": 150 (Minutes before expiry of the token, is a number) }
     ```
-    * Connection strings, by default the API uses an SQLite database
+    * Connection strings, by default the API uses an SQLite database, make sure you have a Redis server running on localhost.
+The Database should be generated once you run the project, note that there should be no need to run migrations manually as the API runs them before starting the api.
     ```
         "ConnectionStrings": {
         "DefaultConnection": "Data source=dztechly.db",